differentialhq/differential/README.md

 ## The Solution

-Differential is an application code aware service mesh.
-It is designed to bring the aforementioned overhead to near-zero.
+Differential is an **application code aware service mesh, and a distributed orchestrator**.
+It is designed to:

+1. Make it easy to break up your monolith into services
+2. Make it easy to change the boundaries of your services as your business requirements change
+3. Make it easy to hit "Abort" and go back to a monolith if you need to

 | Problem                                                                                               | Solution                                                                                                                                                                       |
 | ----------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |